 In addition, Amy is licensed to practice law in the U.S. District Court in the Eastern District of North Carolina and has experience dealing with Federal Hague Convention cases concerning international child abduction.

-Her knowledge and experience has made her a comfortable trial attorney who is also successful negotiating and resolving cases without litigation.
+Her knowledge and experience make her a comfortable trial attorney who is also successful negotiating and resolving cases without litigation.

 Professional Recognition and Involvement:

-In 2010, Amy was certified by the North Carolina State Bar as a Board Certified Specialist in the area of Family Law.
+Amy was certified by the North Carolina State Bar as a Board Certified Specialist in the area of Family Law in 2010.

 Amy has authored and presented on a variety of family law topics, including: